 Child support is generally not complicated.
-The Federal Child Support Guidelines specify the amount that has to be based for child support based on 1) which province the children reside in, 2) the income of the payor and 3) the number of children who are being supported.
+The Federal Child Support Guidelines specify the amount that has to be paid for child support based on:

 In addition to the “baseline” child support set out in s.
 3 of the Child Support Guidelines, parents may also claim “special” or “extraordinary” expenses under s.7.
-These typically include, but are not limited to, daycare, sports fees, uninsured medical and dental expenses etc.
+These typically include, but are not limited to:

-In certain circumstances, the access parent may be able to have their child support reduced if they are paying very high costs to exercise access in the form of plane fair, hotels etc. There are other circumstances in which a payor may claim undue hardship but as a general rule, it is very hard to prove undue hardship and payors should not expect any reduction of their child support.
+In certain circumstances, the access parent may be able to have their child support reduced if they are paying high costs to exercise access in the form of plane fair, hotels, etc. There are other circumstances in which a payer may claim undue hardship but, as a general rule, it is very hard to prove undue hardship and payers should not expect any reduction of their child support.

-Spousal support, also called maintenance or alimony, is not determined in the same way that child support is.
-A party claiming spousal support must prove their entitlement to spousal support by demonstrating that they have been disadvantaged by the breakdown of the marriage, and that their spouse has the ability to pay spousal support.
+Spousal support, also called maintenance or alimony, is not determined in the same way as child support.
+A party claiming spousal support must prove their entitlement by demonstrating they have been disadvantaged by the breakdown of the marriage, and that their spouse has the ability to pay spousal support.

 Factors that are considered when determining spousal support include, but are not limited to:

 - The length of the marriage

 - Each party’s ability to work

 - A change in lifestyle after the marriage